 ● IT Professionals

 There are varieties of SaaS products, from simple/personal to complex products like advanced tools for IT.
-While cloud-based service providers cannot market IaaS and PaaS products to B2C and B2B customers, they can sell SaaS to these users.
+While cloud-based service providers cannot market IaaS and PaaS products to B2C and B2B customers, they can sell SaaS cloud solutions to these users.

 SaaS in Cloud Computing